Conventions

 Name-Cases

 Type | Case | Note :-: | :-: | :-: Class File | PascalCase.lua Module File | camelCase.lua | For non-OOP modules.
+Global State File | SCREAMING_CASE.lua | For globally-accessible state-holding instances of classes or tables, such as singletons, services (a default soundManager or eventSystem, etc…).
 Folder | kebab-case | All folders, package or otherwise, should follow kebab-case.
-Asset | snake_case.* | Images, videos, sounds, etc… Data | snake_case.lua | Design-oriented data files.
+Asset File | snake_case.* | Images, videos, sounds, etc… Data File | snake_case.lua | Design-oriented data files.
 E.g. datapacks, files consumed by Registry, etc… Class | PascalCase Object | camelCase Public Method | camelCase Protected Method | _underCamelCase Private Method | camelCase | Declared local in script.
 Public Member | Use Accessor | All public member access should be wrapped behind getters/setters.
 The getters/setters use camelCase as well as the members.
 Protected Member | camelCase Private Member | camelCase | Declared local in script.
-Local/Temp Var | camelCase Function/Method Arguments | camelCase
+Local/Temp Var | camelCase Function/Method Arguments | camelCase Constant | SCREAMING_CASE

 Choosing Names